 I am a postdoctoral researcher at the University of Wisconsin, Madison, where I work with a team of ecologists and paleoecologists studying abrupt changes in ecological systems (ACES).
 Visit the ACES website, or the Williams Lab and Turner Lab webpages to learn more.

-My research synthesizes the modern, historic and Quaternary fossil records of North America.
+My research synthesizes the modern, historic, and paleoecologic records of North America.
 I study how diversity and abundance have changed through time–on a local and regional scale–in response to past environmental changes.
-I work with vertebrate fossils, mainly from packrat middens: visit my field work page to learn more about small mammal surveys and fossil deposit excavations.
+My field work focuses on vertebrate fossils, mainly from packrat middens: visit my field work page to learn more about small mammal surveys and fossil deposit excavations.
 I also study changes in vegetation using fossil pollen and other environmental proxies.
 Visit research and publications pages to learn more about past and on-going projects.
 Check out my teaching and outreach pages to see how I’m relating science to students and general audiences.